Jessica A. Wojtalik, PhD, MSW

 Jack, Joseph and Morton Mandel School of Applied Social Sciences

-Dr. Wojtalik’s research interests surround advancing the evidence-base of psychosocial interventions that target community functioning for people experiencing schizophrenia and other severe mental illnesses (SMIs).
-Dr. Wojtalik’s goal is to increase access to anti-stigmatizing, strengths-based, and recovery-oriented SMI interventions in communities.
+Dr. Wojtalik’s research surrounds advancing the evidence-base of psychosocial interventions that target community functioning for people experiencing schizophrenia and other forms of serious mental illness (SMI).
+Dr. Wojtalik’s goal is to increase access to evidence-based, anti-stigmatizing, strengths-based, and recovery-oriented SMI interventions in communities.
 Her research challenges deficit-based narratives of SMI, promoting hope and acknowledging the meaningful contributions to society and our greater good that people with SMI make every day.

 Much of Dr. Wojtalik’s research in these areas is informed by the integration of social work and cognitive neuroscience.
-She considers such an integration a novel direction to advance direct mental health practice for people experiencing conditions with a strong neurobiological basis, such as schizophrenia and Autism.
+She considers such an integration a novel direction to advance direct mental health practice for people experiencing conditions with a strong neurobiological basis, such as schizophrenia.

 Biosketch